 The guajolota or torta de tamal is a perfect example of Mexico City’s street food because it is just one of the many ways of preparing this classic chilango (food from Mexico City) dish.

-Tortas are normally sold in small stands or locals called “torterías” that usually exhibit their extensive menu in colored signboards and written with tough markers.
-You’ve probably seen one of these locals on street corners or in front of parks, but do you really know where do tortas come from?
+Tortas are normally sold in small stands or locals called “torterías” that usually exhibit their extensive menu on colored signboards written with markers.
+You’ve probably seen one of these locals on street corners or in front of parks, but do you really know where tortas come from?

-It is said that tortas were created by the end of the XIX century, specifically in 1892 by an eleven year old boy named Armando Martínez Centurión.
+It is said that tortas were created by the end of the XIX century, specifically in 1892, by an eleven-year-old boy named Armando Martínez Centurión.
 He later opened the first tortería in Mexico, established in the Callejón del Espíritu Santo (today Calle Motolinía) number 35.

 Article by: María José Ordóñez Platas